-Our gas strategy factors in the climate challenge
+Our natural gas strategy factors in the climate challenge

 Accessible, plentiful and a good partner for renewables, natural gas has many attractive qualities.
-To make the most of its strengths, we are pursuing a proactive gas strategy.
+To make the most of its strengths, we are pursuing a proactive gas strategy with the aim of increasing the share of natural gas in our oil and gas production to 60% by 2035.

-Total operates across the LNG value chain, from gas production and liquefaction — including giant projects such as Yamal LNG today and Arctic LNG 2 looking ahead in Russia and Ichthys LNG in Australia — to transportation, regasification and the supply of natural gas to homes and businesses in Europe.
-Our acquisition of Engie’s upstream LNG business has made us a global leader in the sector.
+As the second largest liquefied natural gas (LNG) supplier in the world, Total operates across the LNG value chain, from gas production and liquefaction — including projects such as Yamal LNG and Arctic LNG 2 in Russia and Ichthys in Australia — to transportation, regasification and the supply of natural gas to homes and businesses in Europe.
+We’re also contributing to several FSRU (Floating Storage and Regasification Unit) projects to provide natural gas to our clients worldwide more quickly and flexibly and at lower cost.

-Because gas emits only half as much carbon as coal in power generation, another piece of our strategy is to prioritize gas to produce electricity.
+Because gas emits only half as much carbon as coal in power generation, another piece of our strategy is to promote gas for power generation.
 Replacing coal with natural gas in power plants would cut global carbon emissions by 10%.
 At Total, we permanently halted all coal production in August 2015, and recently acquired several combined-cycle gas turbine (CCGT) power plants in France.

-Last of all, we continue to work on and invest in developing new uses for gas, whether in road transportation with natural gas vehicle (NGV) fuel distributed by PitPoint B.V in Europe and Clean Energy in the United States, or shipping with LNG bunker fuel under our agreements with CMA CGM Group.
+Last of all, we continue to work on and invest in developing new uses for gas, whether in road transportation with natural gas vehicle (NGV) fuel distributed by Total Gas Mobility in Europe and Clean Energy in the United States, or shipping with LNG bunker fuel under our agreements with CMA CGM Group.

 Countering methane emissions

-To retain gas’s edge over coal, methane emissions must be strictly minimized.
-Methane has 25 times carbon’s global warming potential, despite a life that is only one-quarter as long.
+To retain natural gas’s edge over coal, methane emissions must be strictly minimized.
+Methane has 25 times carbon’s global warming potential over 100 years, despite a life that is only one-quarter as long.

 We are therefore taking steps to cut our methane emissions from gas production and transportation and increase our knowledge of methane emissions:

 - By participating in international initiatives to combat methane emissions.
-Our work in the Oil and Gas Climate Initiative (OGCI), for example, aims to bring technologies that can mitigate methane emissions to market faster.
+Our work in the Oil and Gas Climate Initiative (OGCI) aims to bring technologies that can mitigate methane emissions to market faster.
 Likewise, we are a partner of the Climate & Clean Air Coalition.
-Supported by the United Nations, this initiative aims to improve the methods and means for measuring and reducing methane emissions across the energy industry.
+Supported by the United Nations, that initiative promotes efforts to measure, reduce and report methane emissions and share best practices.
+In 2017 Total signed the Methane Guiding Principles for reducing methane emissions across the natural gas value chain.